vickyxu22/Portfolio/content/project/cs240/index.md

 ---
 title: "An Interactive Simulation of the Fashioned by Sargent Exhibition"
 date: 2023-12-10
 excerpt: "The project replicates two showrooms from the *Fashioned by Sargent* exhibition at the Museum of Fine Arts, Boston.
-The setting and layout precisely mirror those of the original exhibition.
-The goal is to provide users with an immersive online experience of this remarkable exhibition."
+The setting and layout precisely mirror those of the original exhibition. "
 # layout options: single or single-sidebar
 layout: single
 links: